 Solar jobs data comes from the National Solar Jobs Census, The Solar Foundation’s annual report on solar industry employment.
 This report, published annually since 2010, represents the most comprehensive and rigorous analysis of solar labor market trends in the United States.
 The solar industry employs more than 242,000 Americans as of 2018.

 How to Use The Map

 The Solar Jobs Map includes employment data for 2019, the most recent year for which data is available.
 Toggle between 2019, 2018, 2017, 2016, and 2015 to see how the solar workforce has changed over time.

-Once you zoom in on a state, you’ll find the same information on the right-hand side customized to the state level.
-This includes the top 10 counties based on solar jobs and other key metrics, followed by more statistics on the solar workforce and solar industry within that state.
+On the right-hand side, you’ll find more statistics on the solar workforce and solar industry within each state.
 You’ll also find a link to our solar jobs fact sheets for each state, which put all the information in one place.
-This year, a fact sheet for Puerto Rico is also available.